Skip to content

 Properties of SDF

-• For a real valued TS, \(S(\omega)\) is symmetric.
+• Symmetry: For a real-valued TS, \(S(\omega)\) is symmetric: \(S(\omega) = S(-\omega)\).

-• Non-negativity: \(S(\omega) \geq 0\) for all \(\omega\)
+• Non-negativity: \(S(\omega) \geq 0\) for all \(\omega\).

-• \(S(\omega)\) repeats itself every \(2\pi\) length
+• Periodicity: \(S(\omega)\) repeats itself every \(2\pi\) length.

-• Inverse relationship exists between ACF \(\gamma(h) \cap mkS(\omega)\)
+• Inverse Relationship: An inverse relationship exists between the ACF \(\gamma(h)\) and the SDF \(S(\omega)\):

-\[ \gamma(h) = \int_{-\pi}^{\pi} S(\omega) e^{ i \omega h } d\omega \]
+$\(\gamma(h) = \int_{-\pi}^{\pi} S(\omega) e^{ i \omega h } d\omega\)$

 Interpretation